puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/conditional_statements.md

     vim pasture/templates/pasture_config.yaml.epp

 Add the `$sinatra_server` variable to the params block at the beginning of the template.
-The Pasture appication passes any settings under the `:sinatra_settings:` key to Sinatra itself.
+The Pasture application passes any settings under the `:sinatra_settings:` key to Sinatra itself.

 [//]: # (code/090_conditional_statements/modules/pasture/templates/pasture_config.yaml.epp)